-CPU and GPU are familiar terms for even the least experienced computer users, but APU is one that you might not know.
-That could be by design, but APUs have come a long way since their modest beginnings.
+CPU and GPU are familiar terms for even the most inexperienced computer users, but APU is one that you might not know.
+That could be by design, but APUs have come a long way since their humble beginnings.

 Before we take a closer look at what an APU actually is, we will first make sure we have a clear definition of both CPU and GPU.